umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Magic-Strings/index.md

 `[$myRecursiveItem]` this allows you to parse the Umbraco document-type property myRecursiveItem.
 So if the current page does not contain a value for this then it will request it from the parent up until the root or until it finds a value.

 ## Parsing Umbraco Form field items
 `{myAliasForFormField}` this allows you to display the entered value for that specific field from the form submission.
 Used in workflows to send an automated email back to the customer based on the email address submitted in the form.
+The value here needs to be the alias of the field, and not the name of the field.

 ## Parsing Member properties from a form submission
 `{member.FOO}` with the prefix of member. in the same syntax above will allow you to retrieve information about the submission if it was submitted by a logged in member.